 In October 2022, the Company reported the results of its inaugural NI 43-101-compliant resource estimate for the four underground deposits at Punitaqui of 6.2 million tonnes grading 1.14% Cu in indicated category along with 3.1 million tonnes grading 0.93% Cu in the inferred category.
 This resource estimate is a major milestone for the Company.
-The resource estimate is based on our 2021-2022 drill program and also includes the drilling and mining data from the Cinabrio deposit completed by prior operators including Glencore PLC.
+The resource estimate is based on our 2021-2022 drill program and also includes the drilling and mining data from the Cinabrio deposit completed by prior operators including Glencore plc.

 During 2023, an extensive program of drillcore and RC chip relogging was undertaken.
 The relogging data was then used to update the existing 3D geological models for Dalmacia deposit, the San Andres and Cinabrio Norte resources.
 These updated models are currently being used to plan extensional infill and step-out resource drillhole planning.
-Earlier this year, the drill planning was completed for infill and extensional drilling program for both the Cinabrio Mine and the San Andres Resource.
+During Q1-2024, the drill planning was completed for infill and extensional drilling program for both the Cinabrio Mine and the San Andres Resource.
 Underground drilling commenced in late March 2024 at San Andres with five holes planned (281.90m).
-Once this first phase of San Andres drilling is completed the rig will be moved to the Cinabrio Underground.
-The 2024 drill program is focused on a series of infill and extensional targets at Cinabrio & San Andres to better define and extend Known mineralization and assist in mine planning.
+All five holes intercepted the upper and lower shale units within the Targeted Stratigraphic Unit ("TSU").
+Three of the holes were designed as infill to confirm the existing modelled resource and aid in mine planning while two holes tested strike extensions of the modelled mineralization.
+Detailed logging confirmed two zones of pyrite-chalcopyrite mineralization in each of Holes SAM-24-01, SAM-24-02 & SAM-24-05.
+Assay results are pending.